tranntuanduong/firestarter-docs/readme.md

 ```
 note:
 -**In case your token can not be minted, please keep everything as it is.**

--Incase yoyr token can minted, we need update code.
+-**Incase yoyr token can minted, we need update code.
-in file StakingManager.sol comment rwa.mint on the updatePool and mintExtraReward, then please deposit an initial amount to the TokenSafekepper contract
+in file StakingManager.sol comment rwa.mint on the updatePool and mintExtraReward, then please deposit an initial amount to the TokenSafekepper contract**

 ```ts